mozillascience/studyGroup/lessons/githubPages/lesson.md

 $ <cat/touch> .gitignore
 ~~~

-Github helpfully publishes all sorts of of template .gitignores, the [jekyll](https://github.com/github/gitignore/blob/master/Jekyll.gitignore) one only has three items...
+Github helpfully publishes all sorts of template .gitignores, the [jekyll](https://github.com/github/gitignore/blob/master/Jekyll.gitignore) one only has three items...

-While on github lets set up our repo, remember the naming conventions above... `<username/orgname>.github.io/<projectname>/`
+While on GitHub let's set up our repo, remember the naming conventions above: `<username/orgname>.github.io/<projectname>/`

+now, to commit our changes...

 ~~~
 $ git checkout -b gh-pages